Low dose Naltrexone (LDN)

 Common Side Effects and Management

 Common side effects may include trouble sleeping, stomach issues, and headaches.
-These symptoms are usually mild and temporary and often improve as treatment progresses.
+These effects are usually mild and temporary often improving with treatment.

 Potential Severe Reactions and Emergency Responses

-In cases serious responses, like allergic skin reactions or severe depression demand prompt medical care and might lead to the need to stop the treatment.
+In some cases, uncommon but serious responses, like skin irritation or intense sadness, may need urgent medical care and might lead to stopping the treatment.

 Long-term side effects of low-dose naltrexone